Ctenophora: Nervous system and senses

+Reconstruction of the aboral organ in Mnemiopsis leidyi identified three multinucleate aboral nerve-net neurons, distinct from the body-wall subepithelial nerve net, that synapse onto balancer cells and form reciprocal connections across the statocyst with bridge cells.
+The balancer cells themselves lack presynaptic sites, and no synaptic path connects them to motor effectors such as comb-plate cells.
+This suggests a coordinating rather than sensory–motor role for the nerve net.

 The ciliated larvae in cnidarians and bilaterians appear to share an ancient and common origin.
 The larvae's apical organ is involved in the formation of the nervous system.
 The aboral organ of comb jellies is not homologous with the apical organ in other animals, and the formation of their nervous system has therefore a different embryonic origin.

 Ctenophore nerve cells and nervous system have distinctive biochemistry.
 They lack the genes and enzymes required to manufacture neurotransmitters like serotonin, dopamine, nitric oxide, octopamine, noradrenaline, and others, seen in all other animals with a nervous system, with the genes coding for the receptors for each of these neurotransmitters missing.
 Monofunctional catalase (CAT), one of the three major families of antioxidant enzymes that target hydrogen peroxide, an important signaling molecule for synaptic and neuronal activity, is also absent, most likely due to gene loss.
 They use L-glutamate as a neurotransmitter, and have a distinctively high number of ionotropic glutamate receptors and genes for glutamate synthesis and transport.
 The genomic content of the nervous system is the smallest of any animal, and could represent the minimum genetic requirements for a functional nervous system.
 The presence of directly fused neurons without synapses suggests that ctenophores might form a sister group to other metazoans, having developed a nervous system independently.
 If so, nervous systems may have either been lost in sponges and placozoans, or arisen more than once among metazoans.